Englewood Alimony Attorney

 When dealing with alimony cases, our Denver alimony attorneys also recognize the importance of making sure orders are detailed tied into how and when payments are made.
 Additionally, some orders need heightened attention and creativity, such as in cases in which bonuses or commissions arise, but are not regular.
 Whether your case is simple or complex, we will be there to properly advise you and to fight for you both in and out of the courtroom.

 If you and your spouse’s combined adjusted gross income is less than $360,000 per year, your case will likely include use of a statutory formula for calculating maintenance.
 The C.R.S.
 14-10-114 formula requires deducting 50% of the lower earner’s gross monthly income from 50% of the higher earner’s gross monthly income.
 This formula is not mandatory and courts still maintain the ultimate discretion for determining maintenance.

-In addition to dealing with the establishment of maintenance during your divorce, our attorneys can also help with litigation tied into motions to modify pursuant to C.R.S.
+In addition to dealing with the establishment of maintenance during your judicial separation, our attorneys can also help with litigation tied into motions to modify pursuant to C.R.S.
 14-10-122.
 We also handle all aspects of enforcing maintenance awards, including judgments, collections, statutory interest, wage garnishments, and contempt of court.

 Family Law Attorneys Safeguarding Your Alimony Rights in Englewood, CO

 Let the highly qualified Englewood alimony attorneys at Plog & Stein, P.C. put your mind at ease.
 With over 70 years of combined legal experience, we’ve seen virtually every alimony situation you might face.
 When the time comes to deal with divorce or a modification of your existing orders, you need someone who will have your best interests in mind throughout the process.
 Call us at 303-781-0322 or contact us online to schedule an appointment with our family law team.